ForASec: Formal Analysis of Security Vulnerabilities in Sequential Circuits: Acknowledgment

-His research interests are in computer architecture, power- and energy efficient systems, robust computing covering various aspects of dependability and fault tolerance, hardware security, emerging computing trends, such as neuromorphic and approximate computing, neurosciences, emerging technologies, and nanosystems, self-learning and intelligent/cognitive systems, FPGAs, MPSoCs, and embedded systems.
-His research has a special focus on cross-layer analysis, modeling, design, and optimization of computing and memory systems covering various layers of the hardware and software stacks, as well as their integration in application use cases from Internet-ofThings, Cyber-Physical Systems, and ICT for Development domains.
+His research interests are in brain-inspired computing, AI \& machine learning hardware and system-level design, energy-efficient systems, robust computing, hardware security, emerging technologies, FPGAs, MPSoCs, and embedded systems.
+His research has a special focus on cross-layer analysis, modeling, design, and optimization of computing and memory systems.
+The researched technologies and tools are deployed in application use cases from Internet-of-Things (IoT), smart Cyber-Physical Systems (CPS), and ICT for Development (ICT4D) domains.